The 1838 shipwreck was 'the Titanic of its time.' Divers just made an eerie discovery.

 One thing that he believes will never be known is if the man who owned the gold watch made it off the ship alive or was among those who died.

-The discovery of the watch is a story in itself, he says, noting a diver working 200 feet off the wreck site found a curious-looking encrustation that turned out to have a fancy gold chain woven into it.
+The discovery of the watch is a story in itself, he says.
+A diver working 200 feet off the wreck site found a curious-looking encrustation that turned out to have a fancy gold chain woven into it.

 The watch was a “powerful” status symbol that would have been worn by the wealthiest of men in the early 1800s, he said.